 Without liquidity, stop-loss orders are not very effective in preventing losses — indeed, they can magnify losses.
 Stop-loss orders do not work if there is no one on the other side to take the trade.
 This is particularly true for forex markets, which are much smaller than the markets major banks use or the stock market, for instance.
 When major news breaks out, such as when the Swiss National Bank unpegged the Swiss franc from the euro in early 2015, the price of the Swiss franc rose dramatically against many currencies, triggering many stop-loss orders for those who were short on the Swiss franc, all buying at the same time, quickly raising the market price.
 When the price finally topped out, sellers rushed in to take advantage of the top prices, so that the new equilibrium price moved to a lower level, higher than what it was, but still lower than the maximum after all the buying had stopped.
 However, traders will not benefit from this bounce, because they will have already been stopped out.
 After the Swiss franc debacle, as an example, one trader thought that he had limited his losses to $900 because of his stop-loss order, but when he checked his account, it turned out to be a loss of $22,800, more than 25 times higher!
 (See link at the end of this article.)

 Forex brokers allowed an unusual type of hedging that is not allowed in other types of securities.
 For instance, if you bought a futures contract, then sold the contract, then the trader would be neutral in the position, since the sold contract offset the previously purchased contract.
 In forex trading, it was possible to buy a currency pair and sell the same currency pair without closing the previous position, so that the trader would be both long and short in the currency pair.
 As long as the 2 currency pairs were held, losses would not be incurred but neither would any gains be earned.
 Traders did this because they wanted to close each position at different times, depending on which way the market moved.
 However, traders can achieve the same objective by 1st opening and closing 1 position, then doing the same again with the other position.
 Hence, being long and short on the same currency pair does not offer any trading advantages.
 Forex brokers allowed this because they earned commissions on the 2 trades.
-However, the National Futures Association (NFA) has issued Compliance Rule 2-43(b), referred to as the FIFO rule., where positions must be offset on a first-in, first-out basis, thus eliminating FX hedging.
+However, the National Futures Association (NFA) has issued Compliance Rule 2-43(b), the FIFO rule, where positions must be offset on a first-in, first-out basis, thus eliminating FX hedging.
 However, some hedging can still be maintained if the contracts are of different sizes.

 FX Trading Platform

-The way to actually trade with most forex brokers is over the Internet using their software—the trading platform.
+The way to actually trade with most forex brokers is over the Internet using their software — the trading platform.
 The mechanics of trading and what currency pairs you may trade is determined by the software.
 In addition to trades, the software usually provides other information about your account, such as your balance, how much margin you have used, and how much you have left.
 It shows all open positions along with any stops or limits for those orders, and any entry limit orders to initiate a transaction.
 The software may also have windows for news and messages, and may provide a chat service so that you can get help.

 The best way to learn the software is to use it to manage a practice account, where the broker allows you to trade using real market data, but without using real money.
 Good software should prevent you from making at least some mistakes, such as accidently entering a buy price that is higher than the market price, for instance, with similar constraints in setting limit and stop orders.
 Otherwise, mistyping something, or misusing the software can be a costly mistake.